-Per- and polyfluoroalkyl substances (PFASs) are a family of chemicals that are emerging contaminants of concern due to their potential adverse health effects and widespread contamination at sites across the United States.
-PFAS chemicals are used to manufacture stain-resistant, water-resistant, and non-stick products, as well as some cleaning products and engineered coatings, and certain types of firefighting foam.
+PFAS are a family of chemicals that are emerging contaminants of concern due to their potential adverse health effects and widespread contamination at sites across the United States.
+PFAS chemicals are used to manufacture stain-resistant, water-resistant, and nonstick products, as well as some cleaning products and engineered coatings, and certain types of firefighting foam.
 There are currently no enforceable federal standards for PFAS chemicals, but in 2021, the EPA issued a roadmap (EPA 2021) for developing regulations for PFAS chemicals under the SDWA, RCRA, CWA, and other U.S. environmental laws.

 In 2021, Washington State passed legislation to monitor certain PFASs in drinking water and establish approved analytical methods for testing for PFASs.
-Under WAC 246-290, effective January 2023, all public water systems will be required to perform initial PFAS sampling for five specific PFAS chemicals no later than December 31, 2025.
+Under WAC 246-290, effective January 2023, all public water systems will be required to perform initial sampling for five specific PFAS chemicals no later than December 31, 2025.

-An initial review of PNNL properties and activities was conducted to determine if the potential for PFAS contamination exists.
-There are no active fire suppression systems at PNNL facilities that contain aqueous film-forming foam or other PFAS chemicals.
+In 2022, an initial assessment of PNNL properties and activities was conducted to determine if the potential for PFAS contamination exists (DOE 2022b).
+The assessment identified that there may be some chemicals, products, or pieces of equipment being used at PNNL that contain PFAS, but there are no active fire suppression systems that contain aqueous film-forming foam or other PFAS chemicals.
 One decommissioned fire suppression system that contained PFAS chemicals was identified, and there is no recorded activation of the system.
 No other PNNL activities or properties were identified to have potential PFAS contamination.
-Currently, no monitoring or testing for PFAS chemicals has occurred or been required for PNNL facilities.
+Testing of the PNNL-Sequim Campus drinking water system for PFAS will be completed in 2023.